21-Prakash/YouTube-Data-Harvesting-and-Warehousing-using-SQL-and-Streamlit/README.md

 * MySQL or PostgreSQL database
 * Google API key for YouTube Data API

+## Install Required Libraries
+You can install the required libraries using pip.

 ## Setting Up the Database
 1. Create a MySQL or PostgreSQL Database.
 2. Configure Your Database Connection.